 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The practice had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
-We saw evidence that staff received safeguarding training.
 Staff knew about the signs and symptoms of abuse and neglect and how to report concerns.
+We saw some evidence that safeguarding training had been completed but we could not confirm this for all staff.
+The process to confirm all staff completed appropriate and timely safeguarding training could be improved.
+The principal dentist assured us a more robust system would be implemented.
+We received confirmation from the practice manager after the inspection that the principal dentist had enforced this throughout the team.

 The practice had a whistleblowing policy.
 Staff told us they felt confident they could raise concerns without fear of recrimination.

 We looked at the practice's arrangements for safe dental care and treatment.
 These included risk assessments which staff reviewed every year.
 The practice followed relevant safety laws when using needles and other sharp dental items.
 The dentists used rubber dams in line with guidance from the British Endodontic Society when providing root canal treatment.
 The practice had a business continuity plan describing how the practice would deal events which could disrupt the normal running of the practice.